Dear sweet babies,

 We’ve introduced some new foods this month, namely meat!
 We gave you some chicken-apple puree.
 That was actually the very first time your little systems experienced any meats at all, since I didn’t eat any while I was pregnant or pumping.
 Happily you seem to like it!

 You’ve also tried some toast.
 Neither of you were impressed when I first gave it to you.
 Too funny!
-Malcolm, you ended up liking it, but Emmett, you are not a fan.
+M, you ended up liking it, but E, you are not a fan.

 You’ve also been more snuggly with us, which I think was a side benefit of the sleep regression.
 For the past month or two, when we tried to hold you, you wanted to buck out of our arms and look or explore elsewhere.
 But this month I noticed that you clearly wanted to be held more, and that you were happier and quieter in our arms.
 I think it’s pretty great, because snuggling you is still one of my favorite activities!